-Ditte Maria Kollerup is passioned about how houses can fits the individual human and help create peoples future.
-Since 2003 she has worked in the construction industry, and todays she runs and own a building company started by her father, Kurt Flemming Sørensen in 1983.
-The company build approximatily one house every week in jutland, Denmark.
-The homes are unique house, arcitect designet from the companys own arkitects.
-Ditte also write about humans, leadership and life philosophy at dittemaria.com.
+Ditte Maria Kollerup is passioned about how houses can fit the individual human needs and help shape people's future.
+Since 2003 she has worked in the construction industry, and today she runs and owns a building company, KFS Huse, started by her father Kurt Flemming Sørensen in 1983.
+The company builds approximately one house every week in Jutland, Denmark.
+Each home is a unique house, designed by the company's own architects.
+Ditte also writes about humans, leadership and life philosophy at dittemaria.com

 Agnès Mathieu, Economist at ISIS Consult (BE)

 Agnès Mathieu holds a Master in Economics from the University of Namur (Belgium), where she now teaches.
 She is also an expert in management, lean organization and restructuring.
 In the last 15 years, Agnès has led numerous consultancy missions for the Walloon and Brussels governments, as well as for other public bodies and organizations.
 Her focus is public housing and its financing, e.g. with the development of the multiannual public housing plans in both Wallonia and Brussels.

 Frank Vierkötter, CEO of Interhomes (DE)

 In 1996, Frank Vierkötter joined the real estate industry as sales manager at INTERHOMES in Bremen, having previously worked in marketing and sales in the automotive supply industry for eight years.
 In 1999 he was appointed to the management of INTERHOMES GmbH & Co.
 KG.
 In 2002, INTERHOMES changed its name to an AG for which Frank Vierkötter has been Chairman since 2004.
 He is responsible for Human Resources, Finance, Project Development, Sales, Marketing and Customer Satisfaction.